plastyk/silverstripe-dashboard/docs/en/customisation-quicklinks.md

 </div>
 ```

-To enable the `dashboard-custom` directory to be picked up by SilverStripe we must create a `_config` directory inside `dashboard-custom`.
-We then call `?flush=all` in the browser URL to have the new template picked up by SilverStripe.
+To enable the `dashboard-custom` directory to be picked up by Silverstripe we must create a `_config` directory inside `dashboard-custom`.
+We then call `?flush=all` in the browser URL to have the new template picked up by Silverstripe.

 We can now see we have a link to the properties admin and a link to create a new property: